ugurgokdere/ChatGPT-Micro-Cap-Experiment/README.md

 ![Latest Performance Results](Results.png)

-**Current Status:** Portfolio is outperforming the S&P 500 benchmark
+**Current Status:** Portfolio is underperforming the S&P 500 benchmark

 *Performance data is updated after each trading day.
 See the CSV files in `Scripts and CSV Files/` for detailed daily tracking.*